Non-monotone Submodular Maximization with Nearly Optimal Adaptivity and Query Complexity: Acknowledgements

 \section{Acknowledgements}

 We thank the anonymous reviewers for their valuable feedback.
-Matthew Fahrbach was supported in part by an NSF Graduate Research Fellowship under grant DGE-1650044.
+We also especially thank Canh Pham Van for bringing an error in the ICML 2019 manuscript to our attention, where we implicitly assumed monotonicity by using an unmodified version of threshold sampling algorithm in~\citet{fahrbach2019submodular}.
+M.F.\ was supported in part by an NSF Graduate Research Fellowship under grant DGE-1650044.
 Part of this work was done while he was a summer intern at Google Research, Z\"urich.

 {